-Now when the child is born, a person is given another \$500 when they are registered to make sure they can buy the clothes for the child and look after their child.
+Now when the child is born, a person is given another \$500 when they are registered, to make sure they can buy the clothes for the child and look after the child.
 And then when they go to school, look at all the assistance that is there - primary school, secondary and tertiary, all that assistance will be put in place to look after the families.

-Over and above that, this Government has been focussed on the days of the most marginalised.
+Over and above that, this Government has been focussed on the needs of the most marginalised.
 No other Government has done this.
-People have talked about the National Minimum Wage that it is being too low, but no other Government put in the National Minimum Wage.
+People have talked about the National Minimum Wage being too low, but no other Government has put in the National Minimum Wage.
 We put it in as \$2, we raised it \$2.32, we raised it to \$2.60 and we will raise it again in the future.

-But when you look at the impact of what Government does on the most marginalised is not just on National Minimum Wage, it is also all the other assistance that we do.
+But when you look at the impact of what Government does on the most marginalised, it is not just on National Minimum Wage, it is also on all the other assistances that we give.
 When we hired the Consultant to come and look at our National Minimum Wage, she found that poverty was reduced.
-The workers themselves said poverty for them was reduced by 70 percent by the impact of all of these social wages.
+The workers themselves said poverty for them was reduced by 70 percent by the impact of all of these social wages; the ones in the Ministry of Social Welfare, Ministry of Education, all across Government.

-The people of this country know that this Budget is for their families, for their future and they know that the Government that will stand up for them will take them into the future, the future that is best for them will be the one that is being led by FijiFirst.
+The people of this country know that this Budget is for their families and for their future, and they know that the Government that will stand up for them will take them into the future, the future that is best for them will be the one that is being led by FijiFirst.

 With those words, Madam Speaker, I think this might be the last session that we meet.
-I would like to thank you for the opportunity to serve you in Parliament.
-Thank you to my fellow colleagues, the Honourable Members on this side as well as from the Opposition for the debates that we have had, for the comedy at certain times and the joy that we had.
+I would like to thank you for the opportunity to serve in Parliament.
+Thank you to my fellow colleagues, Honourable Members on this side, as well as from the Opposition for the debates that we have had, for the comedy at certain times and the joy that we have had.